EdgeBinder/core/docs/EXTENSIBLE_ADAPTERS.md

 ## Framework Integration Patterns

-See the [Framework Integration Guide](FRAMEWORK_INTEGRATION.md) for detailed examples of how to register your adapter in different PHP frameworks.
+See the [Framework Integration Guide](FRAMEWORK_INTEGRATION.md) for detailed examples of how to use your auto-registering adapter in different PHP frameworks.

 ## Common Patterns and Best Practices